glecaro/glecaro.github.io/index.md

 ## About

+Welcome!
 I am a PhD Candidate in Economics at the University of Michigan.
 My research interests lie at the intersection of labor, industrial organization, and development economics, with a focus on crime, entrepreneurship, and gender.

 Previously, I was a Research Fellow at the Center for International Development (CID) at the Harvard Kennedy School, and a Research Associate at Innovations for Poverty Action (IPA).